-No elevated 10-year risk of heart disease for people who become ill during a large E. coli outbreakNovember 19th, 2012 in Diseases, Conditions, Syndromes /
+No elevated 10-year risk of heart disease for people who become ill during a large E. coli outbreakNovember 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 According to a new study in CMAJ (Canadian Medical Association Journal), people who became ill during the Walkerton, Ontario, Escherichia coli O157:H7outbreak were not at greater risk of heart disease or stroke 10 years later.

 E. coli O157:H7 is a common cause of 'food poisoning."
 This bacterium most recently caused the outbreak involving beef from XL foods (Alberta) in September 2012, and was the major cause of illness during the large Walkerton E. coli outbreak in May 2000.
 In the United States, there are 63 000 infections each year, with 12 major outbreaks since 2006.
 This bacterium is notorious for damaging the kidneys and can cause high blood pressure.
 Thus, there is a concern that people infected with E. coli may be at risk of heart attack and stroke years later.

 The study involved 898 adults who had consumed drinking water that was polluted by cow manure in Walkerton in May 2000.
 At that time, more than 2300 people became ill with severe gastroenteritis, and 7 died.
 Researchers linked data from the Walkerton Health Study to large health care databases in the province of Ontario.